 Go to the National Opera, some shows are as cheap as 100 crowns, which is roughly $5, Buy really good wine for about 50-400crowns at the potravinys around town.
 Drink Becherovka!

 Opera is a popular attraction in Prague and they stage some of the world’s best performances.
-Look into what’s on during you stay and ways of getting discount tickets.
+Find out what’s on during you stay and look for discounted tickets.

 Location: Legerova 75

 Take a day trip outside of the city